laminas/laminas-test/doc/book/laminas.test.phpunit.md

 # Unit testing with PHPUnit

-`Zend\Test\PHPUnit` provides a TestCase for MVC applications that contains assertions for testing against a variety of responsibilities.
+`Laminas\Test\PHPUnit` provides a TestCase for MVC applications that contains assertions for testing against a variety of responsibilities.
 Probably the easiest way to understand what it can do is to see an example.